heptarch/heptarch.github.io/drafts/demon.md

 One of a thousand doors leads to Euston; thousand doors, stretching in webs of otherspace and undisentanglable complexity across the bright whorl of the galaxy.
-She feels as if she is becoming her true self once more.
+Expanding through the network, she feels as if she is becoming her true self once more.

 <i>Child, what should you like to do?</i>